| |

 assembly line - quality work, by unskilled workers at a maximum rate

-of production.
+of production. versatile and

 allows for easy adaptation to varied design specifications, whether